ARDev097/Measuring_COP_Optimism/README.md

 ## Resources

+This section provides access to various resources related to the project, including detailed reports, documentation, tools, and presentation.
+These resources are designed to help community members, developers, and researchers understand and engage with the analysis of power concentration within the Optimism ecosystem.

 1. **Research Report**
    **Description:** A comprehensive report detailing the analysis, findings, and insights on council and committee influence within the Optimism ecosystem.
    **Access:** [[Research Report](https://coffee-cheap-marten-178.mypinata.cloud/ipfs/QmYnABHD35hg8yRQKTrxbJgJCwogeAdtEsgaVBLRKLy9gc)]